 Leatherjacket

-Leather Jackets are unique looking fish.
-In Victoria, there are the six-spinned, Chinaman, Horseshoe, toothbrush, Mosiac and fan-bellied to name just some.
-They have bright colours but can be difficult to catch as their sharp teeth can easily cut through the line or crush hooks.
+Leather Jackets are unique-looking fish.
+In Victoria, there are the six-spinned, Chinaman, Horseshoe, toothbrush, Mosiac and fan-bellied, to name just some.
+They have bright colours but can be challenging to catch as their sharp teeth can easily cut through the line or crush hooks.
 You’ll often find them around shallow reefs and weedy areas.
-With a scientific name of Monacanthidae Leather Jackets have no minimum legal size limit but a daily bag limit of 20.
-We find that most leather jackets caught are between 20cm to 30 cm, but can grow just up to 70cm in size.
+With a scientific name of Monacanthidae, Leather Jackets have no minimum legal size limit but a daily bag limit of 20.
+We find that most leather jackets caught are between 20cm and 30 cm, but can grow just up to 70cm in size.
 An underrated eating fish.
-They have very few bones making them easy to clean and soft sweet flesh.
+They have very few bones, making them easy to clean, and their flesh is soft and sweet.
 Leather jackets have sharp teeth and a tendency to shred your leaders.
-Berley will help attract leather jackets, and using small strong hooks is essential.
-Occasionally jigging your bait off the bottom helps encourage bites.
+Berley will help attract leather jackets, and using small, strong hooks is essential.
+Occasionally, jigging your bait off the bottom helps encourage bites.
 Leather jackets have small mouths Often the same setup which you would often use to chase whiting would be an ideal choice a light 1-3 or 2-4 kilo spin rod around 7 foot in length.
-Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and perhaps stronger leader.
-A small running sinker rig with a long shank hook and small running pea-size sinker will work well.
+Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and perhaps a stronger leader.
+A small running sinker rig with a long shank hook and a small running pea-size sinker will work well.

 Targeting Gummy Shark at Swan Bay Jetty